Korea Zinc Control Battle — MBK Partners & Young Poong vs. Chairman Choi

 At the Extraordinary General Meeting, all 4 MBK-backed director candidates were defeated.
 Incumbent directors retained.
 NPS (7.83%) partially supported the incumbent board — the decisive swing vote.

+Round 1.
 Direct offer to shareholders at ₩660,000 (+28% premium), bypassing the board.
 Acquired 14.17% stake successfully but failed to translate into board control.

 Attempted board replacement via shareholder vote with 40.97% stake base.
 NPS's partial support for incumbents was enough to defeat all 4 MBK director nominees.